rhit-valentwa/CSSE416-FinalProject/README.md

 ### Usage
 1. Ensure dependencies are installed (see `requirements.txt` in `mario_game/`).
+	a.
+You can acheive this by running `pip install -r requirements.txt`
+	b.
+We would highly recommend installing the CUDA verison of torch as we make extensive use of GPU optimizations
+	c.
+You may install CUDA torch using this command `pip install torch torchvision --index-url https://download.pytorch.org/whl/cu121`
-2. Run the training script:
+2. Run the training and display script:
 	```powershell
 	python main.py
 	```